rightoneX/Solar-Position-System/README.md

 ### Board IO

-The software design for Arduino Nano
+The software design for Arduino Nano Board
 The electrical circuit board drawing can be found /drawing